Alpha Mechanical - Cooling & Heating

 As a safety measure, an overheating furnace can shut itself down.
 Take note if you smell anything unusual (such as a burning or metallic scent), hear strange noises from the heater, have frequent shutdowns or it refuses to start, or inconsistent airflow through the vents.
 If you suspect overheating, it might be due to several factors: clogged air filter, blocked vents, faulty heating elements, problems with the pilot light, electrical issues, damaged flame sensor, cracked heat exchanger, or short cycling due to restricted air flow.

 A cracked heat exchanger is a serious safety concern that requires you to turn off your furnace and call a professional HVAC technician, as it could be leaking dangerous carbon monoxide gas into your home.
+Carbon monoxide is odorless and can be deadly, so make sure you have working CO detectors (CDC carbon monoxide safety).
 Alpha Mechanical is ready to provide and install any replacement parts you may need and offer our expert furnace repair service.

 4. Clogged Condensate Line